 - How do we support learner literacy and language learning as students transition into lessons in international and/or official languages in primary 4?

 - What kinds of bilingual approaches can teachers use?

 - How do we support both literacy and language learning in content area subjects?

 The event will feature diverse perspectives from international education researchers on teaching and learning practices in the upper grades and will include an opportunity for questions and discussion with the presenters.
+Breakfast will be served.

 Lori Assaf, PhD

 Professor, Department of Curriculum and Instruction, Honorary Professor of International Studies and Program Coordinator for Undergraduate Elementary Education, Texas State University

 Bonny Norton, PhD, FRSC

 Professor & Distinguished University Scholar, Department of Language & Literacy Education, University of British Columbia

 Senior Research Education Specialist, RTI International